Icebeaar/7404Aproject/readme.md

 This repo is the code for reproducing the paper：Domain Generalization and Adaptation Using Low Rank Exemplar SVMs’ in ARIN7404A, 2025, HKU.

-The code is implemented by Python, and the models are saved in 'model' directory.
+The code is implemented by Python.

 To run the code, you should install the requirements by `pip install -r requirements.txt`

 If you want to run the project, you can open and run the 'Main.py' for office_caltech_10 dataset, or 'Main_ixams.py' for ixams dataset.
+And also you can check 'LRESSVMs_Fast_matData.py' for faster algorithm using SSVMs.

+The models for the 'Main.py' are saved in 'model' directory.

 The baseline model we use in our project is SVM, and you can run the code in 'baseline.py' or 'baseline_ixams.py'.